animeshsrivastava24/3D-SCANNER-IITB/README.md

 </p>

 # ABOUT:
-This a project of FOSSEE, IIT Bombay funded by MHRD, GoI under the guidance of Prof.D B Phatak(Patron),Rajesh Kushalkar(Project Manager, IDL, IIT Bombay) and Akshay Chipkar(Project Mentor).
+This a project of FOSSEE, IIT Bombay funded by MHRD, GoI under the guidance of Prof.D B Phatak(Patron), Mr.Rajesh Kushalkar(Project Manager, IDL, IIT Bombay) and Mr. Akshay Chipkar(Project Mentor).
 The project aims at developing open source hardware and software for 3D scanning of objects.
+The code for this project were written and tested on Ubuntu 14.04.5 with python as the primary programming language.

 # DESCRIPTION:
-The project is undertaken by four interns during the Summer of 2017 under the Ekalavya Summer Internship sponsored by the MHRD,India at Integrated Development Lab, Department of Computer Science and Engineering, IIT Bombay.
+The project was undertaken by four interns during the Summer of 2017 under the Ekalavya Summer Internship sponsored by the MHRD,India at Integrated Development Lab, Department of Computer Science and Engineering, IIT Bombay.
   ##  1. [Sagar Satapathy, NIT Rourkela](https://github.com/sagarbaba)
   ##  2. [Animesh Srivastava, NIT Hamirpur](https://github.com/animeshsrivastava24)
   ##  3. [Anchal Singh, NIT Uttarakhand](https://github.com/Anchalpanwar)